scramjetorg/platform-samples/python/Integ-Master/README.md

-# MailChimp
+# Integ-Master

 A component of the tool that provides integration between the three Stripe :left_right_arrow: Auth0 :left_right_arrow: Mailchimp services.
+It manage two sources stripe and auth0.

 :warning: To use the given solution, API and authorization keys must be prepared, for each of the mentioned services. :warning: